4.5 Initiatives promoting social inclusion and raising awareness

 The reform also includes measures that are meant to ensure more stability and continuity for children placed in care and to give children and young people who are placed outside the home a better transition to adult life when the measures are implemented.
 The aim, among others, is to create a strong basis for completing further education and achieving an independent adult life.

-The reform also includes projects to improve the protection of children from social control and extremism, including a proposal to establish ‘rights schools’ in some vulnerable housing areas with the purpose of ensuring that children know their rights, regardless of ethnic background.
+The reform also includes projects to improve the protection of children against honor-based violence, abuse, and extremism, including a proposal to establish ‘rights schools’ in some vulnerable housing areas with the aim of ensuring that children know their rights, regardless of their ethnic background.

 The Danish Authority of Social Services and Housing

-• Residential institutions (døgninstitution)/accommodation facilities (opholdssted) for children and young people
+- Residential institution (døgninstitution)/accommodation facilities (opholdssted) for children and young people

-• Partly locked residential institutions (delvis lukket institution)
+- Partly locked residential institution (delvis lukket institution)

 For each of the four themes, the article describes in writing and in a short film: